Stonglandseidet

-Stonglandseidet is a village in Senja Municipality in Troms og Finnmark county, Norway.
+Stonglandseidet is a village in Senja Municipality in Troms county, Norway.
 The village has a population (2001) of 225.
 The village is home to a grocery store, bank, nursing home, Stonglandet Church, and a public school.

 The village is located at the southern end of the island of Senja on the isthmus connecting the main part of the island to the Stonglandet peninsula.
 It is located about 41 km northeast of the city of Harstad, across the Vågsfjorden.
-The village of Å is 8 km to the west, and the municipal center of Vangsvik is 32 km to the northeast.
+The village of Å is 8 km to the west, and the village of Vangsvik is 32 km to the northeast.